-The natural gas sales resource alternatives considered in this plan address long-term capacity challenges under a changing policy landscape rather than the short-term optimization and portfolio management strategies PSE uses to minimize costs in the daily conduct of business.
+The natural gas sales resource alternatives considered in this plan address long-term capacity challenges under a changing policy landscape rather than the shorter-term optimization and portfolio management strategies PSE uses in the daily conduct of business to minimize costs.

 3.1.
-Supply Side Resource Alternatives Considered
+Resource Alternatives Considered

-The driving force behind the process we used to develop this plan is the recently passed Climate Commitment Act (CCA) of 2021.2 The CCA lays out a pathway to reducing emissions from gas utility operations that the Department of Ecology's (Ecology) rulemaking3 will further define.
-We expanded the resource alternatives in this year's plan from previous Integrated Resource Plans to focus on emission compliance: renewable fuels such as biogases and green https://ecology.wa.gov/Regulations-Permits/Laws-rules-rulemaking/Rulemaking/WAC-173-446 hydrogen, hybrid heat pumps, reducing (by not renewing) pipeline transport capacity where it makes sense to reduce sales portfolio costs, and energy efficiency.
+The driving force behind the process to develop this plan is the recently passed Climate Commitment Act (CCA) of 20215.
+The CCA lays out a pathway to reducing emissions from gas utility operations that the Department of Ecology's (Ecology) rulemaking6 will further define.
+We expanded the resource alternatives in this year's plan from previous Integrated Resource Plans to focus on emission compliance: renewable fuels such as biofuels7 and green hydrogen, hybrid heat pumps, reducing (by not renewing) pipeline transport capacity where it makes sense to reduce sales portfolio costs, and energy efficiency.